vanhoefm/fragattacks/research/README.md

   support A-MSDU frames).
 This behaviour is not ideal, although it is unlikely that an attacker can abuse this in practice (see Section 3.5 in the paper).

-- `ping I,E --amsdu-fake --amsdu-ssp`: If this tests succeeds, the receiver authenticates the QoS A-MSDU flag of every received frame (i.e. it will not mask it to zero on reception) but then treats all received frames as normal frames (meaning it does not support the reception of real A-MSDU frames).
+- `ping I,E --amsdu-fake --amsdu-spp`: If this tests succeeds, the receiver authenticates the QoS A-MSDU flag of every received frame (i.e. it will not mask it to zero on reception) but then treats all received frames as normal frames (meaning it does not support the reception of real A-MSDU frames).
 This behaviour is not ideal, although it is unlikely that an attacker can abuse this in practice (see Section 3.5 in the paper).